w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

 voted in successfully.
 The referendum proposer is responsible for checking if the call gets executed successfully on-chain and whether an appropriate origin and track have been chosen.
-In the case of referenda that send a cross-chain call to the system chains, it is important to check whether the XCM call gets dispatched successfully from Polkadot and is received/executed as expected on the system chain.
+In the case of referenda that send a cross-chain call to the system chains, it is important to check whether the XCM call gets dispatched successfully from Asset Hub and is received/executed as expected on the system chain.

 This tutorial aims to show how to test the calls to be submitted with the referendum and ensure they